Django Project MVT Structure

 Project Structure :

-A Django Project when initialised contains basic files by default such as manage.py, view.py, etc. A simple project structure is enough to create a single page application.
-Here are the major files and there explanations.
-Inside the geeks_site folder ( project folder ) there will be following files-
+A Django Project when initialized contains basic files by default such as manage.py, view.py, etc. A simple project structure is enough to create a single-page application.
+Here are the major files and their explanations.
+Inside the geeks_site folder ( project folder ) there will be the following files-

-manage.py-This file is used to interact with your project via the command line(start the server, sync the database… etc).
-For getting the full list of command that can be executed by manage.py type this code in the command window-
+manage.py- This file is used to interact with your project via the command line(start the server, sync the database… etc).
+For getting the full list of commands that can be executed by manage.py type this code in the command window-

 $ python manage.py help